programarivm/easy-acl-bundle/README.md

 }
 ```

-> For further details on how to use `EasyAclBundle` please visit [Zebra](https://github.com/programarivm/zebra/tree/master/src/DataFixtures), which is a Symfony application behaving as a host in order to develop and test Symfony 5 bundles.
+> For further details on how to use `EasyAclBundle` please visit [Zebra](https://github.com/programarivm/zebra/tree/master/src/DataFixtures), which is a host application to help develop and test Symfony bundles.

 ### Contributions